-From all of us at Covenant House Vancouver we wish you a fun and relaxing Labour Day long weekend!
+From all of us at Covenant House Vancouver we wish you and yours a very Merry Christmas!

 Thank you for all your support and friendship over this holiday season; it’s because of friends like you that we are here each and every day helping our young people.
 Thank you for being part of our Covenant House family!

 Our office will be closed December 25th through 28th but if you still wish to make a donation you can do so online here.
 We will be open and taking calls on December 29th.

 If you are looking for information about when & how you can donate clothing, food or other items click here.

 It is a couple of days before Christmas and everywhere I look I see the joys of the season.
 I have become filled with Christmas spirit as we have true examples of the meaning of Christmas happening here in the crisis program.
 At a back table, Youth Worker Freeman is teaching Frank how to do shading on his drawings, a gift of art that Freeman has and openly shares with the youth.
 Another Youth Worker, Huamei, has her lap top open and an audience before her as she shares one of her favourite videos from “TED Talks”.
 A lively and humorous discussion ensues about the topic.